 - Do search online for the charity’s name and words like “scam” or “complaint.”

-- Do check whether the organization is registered with the appropriate state charity regulator.
+- Do check whether it is registered with the appropriate state charity regulator.

 - Do look up reports and ratings from charity evaluators and data resources like those listed below under “More Resources.”

-- Don’t take a charity's name at face value.
-Deceptive military charities seek to exploit your patriotism and sympathy by using words like "warriors,” “heroes” and "disabled" in their branding to play on your patriotism and sympathy.
+- Don’t take a charity’s name at face value.
+Deceptive military charities use words like “disabled,” “healing” and “heroes” in their branding to play on your patriotism and sympathy.

 - Don’t mistake a charity appeal that comes in the mail for a bill.
 Some bogus fundraisers disguise solicitations as invoices, hoping you’ll think you have to pay.